-Begin your journey on the Waquonscott Loop Trail: named after what local Native Americans called this area, meaning “end of the marsh.”
+Begin your journey on the Waquonscott Loop Trail, meaning “end of the marsh,” which takes its name after what local Native Americans called this area.
 This is the property’s main loop trail.
 Along the way, you’ll encounter some gentle inclines – remainders of the area’s glacial past.

 From the Waquonscott Loop, you can connect to the Ridge Trail and the Shore Trail.
-The Ridge Trail is the shortest of Little Buttermilk Bay Woods’ three trails, but it provides steady slopes with views over the kettle holes.
+The Ridge Trail is the shortest of Little Buttermilk Bay Woods’ three trails, but it provides steady slopes with views over glassy kettle hole ponds, also left by passing glaciers.
 The Shore Trail is a short but beautiful stroll along Little Buttermilk Bay, including the observation desk where you can look out over the water.

 Habitats & Wildlife